 “It really depends on what I am studying.
 If it’s something like for last minute cramming like I am with Dr. K’s test tomorrow, then I won’t.
 If it’s just for a long term setting for lab or biology then I will listen to classical music like Charlotte Church,” said Michelle Bryant, Tyler Junior College music major.
 “Anything with rock or stuff like that I find distracting.
 If anything, I tend to listen to something without drums or guitar.”

 According to americanchronicle.com, the type of music we listen to affects the brain.
 Some music has been proven and helps memorization, to help us retain information we have learned.
 It has to do with order, symmetry, rhythmic patterns, repetition, ideal mathematical form, and harmony.
+People rely on choosing a music tutor to help them understand their musical taste and pursue them as a viable career option.

 “If I am doing memorization like just distinctly memorizing just one thing, then I can’t because I tend to chant things when I am memorizing and music would offset that,” said Bryant.